Yara-Rules/rules/README.md

 ## Crypto

-In this section you will find Yara rules aimed to detect the existence of cryptographic algoritms.
+In this section you will find Yara rules aimed to detect the existence of cryptographic algorithms.

 ## Exploit Kits